-TR β Reporter Cells are prepared using INDIGO's proprietary CryoMiteTM process.
-This cryo-preservation method yields exceptional cell viability post-thaw, and provides the convenience of immediately dispensing healthy, division-competent reporter cells into assay plates.
-There is no need for cumbersome intermediate treatment steps such as spinand-rinse of cells, viability determinations, cell titer adjustments, or the pre-incubation of reporter cells prior to assay setup.
+Reporter Cells are prepared using INDIGO's proprietary CryoMiteTM process.
+This cryopreservation method yields exceptional cell viability post-thaw, and provides the convenience of immediately dispensing healthy, division-competent reporter cells into assay plates.
+There is no need for cumbersome intermediate treatment steps such as spin-and-rinse of cells, viability determinations, cell titer adjustments, or the pre-incubation of reporter cells prior to assay setup.

-INDIGO's Nuclear Receptor Assays are all-inclusive cell-based assay systems.
-In addition to TR β Reporter Cells, this kit provides two optimized media for use during cell culture and in diluting the user's test samples, a reference agonist, Luciferase Detection Reagent, and a cell culture-ready assay plate.
+The principal application of this assay product is in the screening of test samples to quantify functional activities, either agonist or antagonist, that they may exert against the androgen receptor.
+This is an all-inclusive assay system that includes, in addition to AR Reporter Cells, two optimized media for use during cell culture and in diluting the user's test samples, the reference agonist 6α -Fl-Testosterone, Luciferase Detection Reagent, and a cell culture-ready assay plate.

-• The Assay Chemistry •
+The Assay Chemistry

-INDIGO's nuclear receptor reporter assays capitalize on the extremely low background, high-sensitivity, and broad linear dynamic range of bio-luminescence reporter gene technology.
+INDIGO's reporter assays capitalize on the extremely low background, high-sensitivity, and broad linear dynamic range of bio-luminescence reporter gene technology.